Stream queries

 Regardless of the method used, a stream can then be created

-with allItemsAfter(value).watch()
+with allItemsAfter(value).watch().

-s are a common building block in Dart, they can be consumed by most frameworks:
+And as Streams are a common building block in Dart, they can be consumed by most frameworks:

-- In Flutter, you can declaratively listen on streams with a
+In Flutter, you can declaratively listen on streams with a

-. - Riverpod can wrap streams with a
+Riverpod can wrap streams with a

-.
+StreamProvider.
 This technique is also used in the example app.

 All drift streams will emit an up-to-date result after listening to them (so you'll receive a snapshot

-even if the tables never change, and don't have to combine get()
+even if the tables never change, and don't have to combine get() and watch()).

-Advanced uses¶
+Advanced uses#

 In addition to listening on queries, you can also listen for update events on tables directly: